mdsol/hale/README.md

 }
 ```

+##### boolean
+A boolean value is only applicable to a *Link Object* in a "\_links" tag.
+If `true` it indicates that the link SHOULD be
+immediately de-referenced by a client and appended to the "\_embedded" property using the same name as the "rel" of the
+*Link Object*.

-## Data Objects
+## *Data Objects*
-Hale Data Objects inherit from Hale Reference Objects and specify metadata and constraints associated with values that
+Hale *Data Objects* inherit from Hale *Reference Objects* and specify metadata and constraints associated with values
-can be set by a client in exercising a link.
-A Data Object has the following properties:
+that can be set by a client in exercising a link.
+A *Data Object* has the following properties:

 ### Metadata Properties